davidnovodchuk/study-agenda-dev/CONTRIBUTING.md

-# Contributing Guide for Study Agenda developers:
+# Contributing Guide for Study Agenda developers

 - We will not use the 'master' branch for development.
 - Instead, we have a branch called 'development' which is our default base development branch.